 In recent years, there have been claims of an alleged “cozy” relationship between the banks and the insurance companies.
 There have been allegations of ‘money under the table payments’, with the costs passed on to the borrower in the way of inflated premiums.
 In one lawsuit, the homeowner was forced to provide flood insurance 14 times the amount of what he owed.
 Neither his mortgage or loan documents required him to have flood insurance.

 Keith A. Gantenbein, Jr. is a licensed, Colorado foreclosure defense attorney and real estate attorney located in Denver and servicing all of Colorado.
-His foreclosure defense practice includes foreclosure prevention, judicial foreclosure, Colorado HOA foreclosures, foreclosure assistance, loan modifications, short sales, and all other foreclosure defense legal assistance.
+His foreclosure defense practice includes Colorado foreclosure help: foreclosure prevention, judicial foreclosure, Colorado HOA foreclosures, foreclosure assistance, loan modifications, short sales, Denver foreclosure help, and all other foreclosure defense legal assistance.
 He also defends homeowners against HOA claims in HOA lawsuits, handles real estate closings, title issues, lien issues, quiet title, real estate contracts, bankruptcies, mortgage negotiations, lender liability, real estate, civil litigation, contracts and landlord/tenant.

 Gantenbein Law Firm practices Colorado Real Estate law, Colorado HOA defense, Colorado Business Law, Credit Dispute and Repair, and Wills & Trusts.
 For more information regarding these areas of law, and Colorado foreclosure defense, Visit our website: www.gantenbeinlaw.com